-Chap.
-2 - Energy Use, Transport and Greenhouse Gases
+Energy Use, Transport and Greenhouse Gases

 - 1. The supplier shall ensure compliance with local legal requirements as well as with relevant and up-to-date permits on energy use, transport and greenhouse gases emissions. - 2.
-The supplier shall track and monitor its energy consumption and calculate its greenhouse gases emissions including fuel use for on-site transport. - 3.
-The supplier shall make sure there is no waste of energy on-site such as steam or compressed air leaks.
-The maintenance of equipment and machines using energy is required as a minimum to avoid energy loss.
+The supplier shall track its energy consumption and calculate its greenhouse gases emissions including fuel use for on-site transport.

-Chap.
-3 - Water use
+Water use

 - 1. The supplier shall ensure compliance with local legal requirements as well as with relevant and up-to-date permits on water use. - 2.
-The supplier shall track and monitor its water consumption. - 3.
-The supplier shall make sure there is no waste of water on-site such as significant water leaks.
-The maintenance of equipment, pipelines and machines using water is required as a minimum to avoid water loss.
+The supplier shall measure its water consumption.

-Chap.
-4 - Wastewater and effluent
+Wastewater and wastewater effluent

 - 1. The supplier shall ensure compliance with local legal requirements as well as with relevant and up-to-date permits on wastewater and wastewater effluent. - 2.
-The supplier should ensure that the entire wastewater volume (all wastewater streams) generated by the factory is treated in an effluent treatment plant (ETP) and not released directly into the environment - 3.
-The supplier shall ensure that a drainage plan is in place. - 4.
-The supplier shall have a general understanding of its wastewater flow direction and discharge points. - 5.
-The supplier shall identify the wastewater contaminants and potential impacts. - 6.
-The supplier must demonstrate the wastewater after treatment quality is within the standards as per law. - 7.
-The supplier shall have an Effluent Treatment Plant emergency procedure.
+The supplier shall ensure that a drainage plan is in place. - 3.
+The supplier shall have a general understanding of its wastewater flow direction and discharge points.